Moist & Fluffy Vegan Banana Bread Recipe (Gluten Free!)

 - Optional: 1 cup (170 grams) chocolate chips, 1 large banana, sliced in half for topping

-- Preheat the oven to 350F and grease a 9″ loaf pan with coconut oil or olive oil.
+- Preheat the oven to 350F and grease an 8″ or 9″ loaf pan with coconut oil or olive oil.

-- In a medium bowl, whisk together the sifted flour, coconut sugar, cinnamon, nutmeg, baking powder, and baking soda.
+- In a medium bowl, whisk together the sifted flour, cinnamon, nutmeg, baking powder, and baking soda.
 Set aside.

 - In a large bowl, mash the banana if you haven’t already.
-Then add in the dairy-free milk, melted vegan butter, ground flaxseed mixture, and vanilla extract.
-Mix together.
+Then add in the sugar, brown sugar, dairy-free milk, melted vegan butter, and vanilla extract.
+Whisk together.

 - Fold the dry ingredients into the wet until just combined.
 Fold in optional chocolate chips here as well.